IntelliPat-ai/.github/profile/README.md

-# Welcome to IntelliPat's GitHub Repository!
+# Welcome to IntelliPat's GitHub Organization!

-Welcome to the official GitHub repository of Intellipat.ai, your partner in AI-powered patent solutions.
+Welcome to the official GitHub organization of Intellipat.ai, your partner in AI-powered patent solutions.
 Our mission is to revolutionize the patent space using cutting-edge AI technology, making it easier, faster, and more cost-effective for innovators to protect their ideas.
 Here, you'll find the source code, documentation, and tools that power our innovative solutions.

 ## About IntelliPat.ai